-Modern Foreign languages are studied in KS2, with KS1 experiencing Spanish via Lingotots.
-In KS2, children will learn primarily French but will also cover some German in Year 5 and 6.
+Modern Foreign languages are studied in KS2 (French), with some children being introduced to Spanish through an after school Lingotots Club.
 Modern Foreign Languages is broken down into half-term blocks focusing on a certain topic in line with the National Curriculum.

 We believe we are preparing children to study Modern Foreign Languages to a high standard, including University, by developing the foundations of their knowledge in primary school.